 The Trust, with respect to each Fund, has adopted the Trust's Master Distribution and Shareholder Servicing Plans pursuant to Rule 12b-1 under the 1940 Act (the "Plan") for Shares pursuant to which the Funds are authorized to pay the Distributor, as compensation for Distributor's account maintenance services under the Plans.
 The Board has approved a distribution and shareholder servicing fee at the rate of up to 0.25% of a Fund's average daily net assets.
 Such fees are to be paid by the Funds monthly, or at such other intervals as the Board shall determine.
 Such fees shall be based upon each Fund's average daily net assets during the preceding month, and shall be calculated and accrued daily.
 The Funds may pay fees to the Distributor at a lesser rate, as agreed upon by the Board and the Distributor.
-The Plan authorizes payments to the Distributor as compensation for providing account maintenance services and paying compensation for these services.
+The Plan authorizes payments to the Distributor as compensation for providing account maintenance services to Fund shareholders, including arranging for certain securities dealers or brokers, administrators and others ("Recipients") to provide these services and paying compensation for these services.
 The Funds will bear their own costs of distribution with respect to its shares.
 The Plan was adopted in order to permit the implementation of a Fund's method of distribution.
 No fees are currently paid by the Funds under the Plan, and there are no current plans to impose such fees.
 In the event such fees were to be charged, over time they would increase the cost of an investment in the Funds.